APFS Is Not Optional

 Re: (Score:2)

+Wait, Apple is coming to my house to put APFS on my machines?
+Now I am concerned.

+Certainly if I didn't want that I would not take that update.
+I definitely don't take any launch OS from anyone, ever.

-Looks like a nice modern filesystem (Score:3)
+Looks like a nice modern filesystem (Score:5, Informative)

 I'm not a Mac guy, so I had to look this up: Apple File System [wikipedia.org] (APFS) is a decent modern filesystem with most features you'd expect from something developed somewhat recently.
 Here's a FS comparison [wikipedia.org] where you can compare it to the latest and greatest competing formats like Linux's ex4 [wikipedia.org] and Btrfs [wikipedia.org], Sun's (Oracle's) ZFS [wikipedia.org], and of course Microsoft's NTFS [wikipedia.org].